310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 ……Alright!
 Anzu-chan!
 Let’s hold hands and run while Souma-kun can’t see us!
 Let’s run away to the horizon beyond the sea!

-Eek?!
+Eek!?
 A shuriken thingie just flew this way!!
 {% endbubble %}

 {% bubble Souma %}